digital-land/config-manager/README.md

     make run

-To test out github oauth2 locally you need to set the following in a `.env` file:
+To test out github app integration locally you need to set the following in a `.env` file:

     GITHUB_CLIENT_ID=[the id]
     GITHUB_CLIENT_SECRET=[the secret]
+    GITHUB_APP_ID=[github app id]
+    GITHUB_APP_PRIVATE_KEY=[base64 encoded private key for github app]

+Speak to @ashimali about where to find the above

 ## Adding new python packages to the project